kevinctofel/excellent_stream/src/drafts/November-30-2024.md

 Wednesday:
 More Big Bang Theory, almost done with S:2.
 Worked on Asteriods in Python to add bullet shooting.
 No collision detection with the asteriods yet, but that's the next step.
 Started reading ["Building a Second Brain" by Tiago Forte](https://www.buildingasecondbrain.com/book) on my Onyx Boox Palma.

+Ideas, Projects and upcoming To-Do's:
+- Switch homelab from TrueNas to Unraid mainly because I found Unraid easier to use and it offers more apps / containers.
+- Finish Asteriods in Python
+- Work on Wishlist application
+- Look into using Obsidian as the front end for blog posts going forward.
+[Simple setup and explanation video here](https://youtu.be/vHKuy7BqMMM?si=Hfr60OBTVuc6gu4L).